evnzt/PlayStation-Save-Manager/README.md

 They were all useful.

-But none of them did what I needed.
+But none of them did everything I needed.

 That’s when one simple thought crossed my mind: